Prof. D. P. Verma

-Prof. Verma assumed charge as Additional Director (Research & Training), National Judicial Academy on 30th March, 2017.
+Prof Verma assumed charge as Additional Director (Research & Training), National Judicial Academy on 30 March 2017.

-Having earned an M.A. degree in History, Prof. D.P.
-Verma pursued LL.B.
-Course of study and secured First Division from Patna University.
-He did his LL.M. with Distinction from Dalhousie University, Canada.
-He feels extremely honoured to have studied under the supervision of Prof. R. St. J. Macdonald, former Dean of Dalhousie Law School, who was later appointed as a Judge in the European Court on Human Rights.
+Having earned an MA degree in History, Prof D P Verma pursued LLB Course of study and secured First Division from Patna University.
+He did his LLM summa cum laude from Dalhousie University (Canada).
+He feels extremely honoured to have studied under the supervision of Prof R St J Macdonald, former Dean of Dalhousie Law School, who was later appointed as a Judge in the European Court on Human Rights.
 Public International Law, Jurisprudence and Human Rights Law have been his area of interest and research during his long career of almost 40 years in the field of legal education.

 He entered into teaching profession as Lecturer in the Faculty of Law, University of Allahabad in 1977 and later joined the Law School, Banaras Hindu University in 1979.
 He was elevated to the position of Professor of Law in 1997.
 He has to his credit the experience of 20 years as Professor of Law in BHU, a Central University of national importance.

-He was selected as one from India among 32 jurists from all over the world and thus participated in the research work in the 1986 session of the Hague Academy of International Law, at the Hague, the Netherlands, where he worked under the supervision of Prof. Frits Kalshoven of Leiden University.
-Prof. Verma attended the 27th Study Session of the International Institute of Human Rights, at Strasbourg in France in 1996.
-He developed interest in international humanitarian law during a Reorientation Programme in close association with Dr. Hans Peter Gasser of the International Committee of the Red Cross, at Geneva, Switzerland in 1987.
-He was also nominated by the University Grants Commission, the Government of India under the Indo-USSR Cultural Exchange Programme and delivered lecture on "International Economic Law" in the Institute of State and Law at Moscow.
+He was selected as one from India among 32 jurists from all over the world and thus participated in the research work in the 1986 session of the Hague Academy of International Law, at the Hague, (the Netherlands), where he worked under the supervision of Prof Frits Kalshoven of Leiden University.
+Prof Verma attended the 27th Study Session of the International Institute of Human Rights, at Strasbourg in (France) in 1996.
+He developed interest in international humanitarian law during a Reorientation Programme in close association with Dr Hans Peter Gasser of the International Committee of the Red Cross, at Geneva (Switzerland) in 1987.
+He was also nominated by the University Grants Commission, the Government of India under the Indo-USSR Cultural Exchange Programme and delivered lecture on "International Economic Law" in the Institute of State and Law at Moscow (USSR).

 Prof. Verma has been honoured with the title of "Manavadhikar Parasmani" by the Human Rights and Anti-Narcoties Investigation Bureau, and "Vidwat Samman" by Akhil Bhartiya Vidwat Parishad.